-The hypnotism session is designed with a therapeutic goal in mind for self-improvement purposes.
+The hypnotism session is uniquely tailored to your specific goals for self-improvement purposes.
 While you will be hypnotized during your session, you will not be asked to cluck like a chicken (unless you absolutely want to you then you may request the suggestion be added).

 HOW DO I KNOW I WAS HYPNOTIZED?

 Many people believe the myth that when hypnotized you “feel” different.
 The only thing you should feel while you are in a hypnotic state is complete and total relaxation.
 That’s it.
 If you were relaxed you were hypnotized.
 Hypnosis is NOT sleep.
-You will hear every word I say, as there is no time during the session where you lose consciousness unless you are so relaxed that you fall asleep and then I will wake you up.
+You will hear and remember what I say, as there is no time during the session where you lose consciousness unless you are so relaxed that you fall asleep.
+If that happens, I will wake you up.